Tony Capaldi

-Anthony Charles Capaldi (born 12 August 1981) is a former footballer who made nearly 250 appearances in the Football League and is a former Northern Ireland international.
+Anthony Charles Capaldi (born 12 August 1981) is a former footballer who made nearly 250 appearances in the Football League and is a Northern Ireland former international.

 Born in Porsgrunn, Norway, Capaldi won 22 caps for Northern Ireland at full international level, 21 of which were as a Plymouth Argyle player, a total that made him the club's most-capped international.
 He played in the Football League for Plymouth Argyle, Cardiff City, Leeds United, Morecambe and Oxford United.
 Capaldi can play in defence as a left back or as a left-sided midfielder.

 Club career

 Capaldi began his career at Birmingham City, where he came through the youth ranks as a trainee.
 During his time at Birmingham he spent time on loan at Hereford United before signing for Plymouth Argyle near the end of the 2002–03 season without making a first-team appearance for Birmingham.

 Capaldi sat out for much of the first part of the 2004–05 season after breaking a leg during a game, but in December 2004 he signed a two-year extension to his contract, to run until June 2007.